 If you’re planting in spring, summer or dry weather, water well and regularly for the first few months.
 If you’re planting in autumn, you may only need to water your tree a little.
-Make sure to keep an eye on young fruit trees and increase watering if there are extended periods of hot or dry weather.
-To check if the soil requires further water, dig a finger down into the soil a few centimetres and if the soil feels even slightly moist, it does not need further watering.
-If it feels dry, water and repeat this test again.
+Make sure to keep an eye on young plum trees and increase watering if there are extended periods of hot or dry weather.
 Once the fruit begins to swell, water again.
 Keep the area free of competing weeds and grass for the first few growing seasons.

 It is important to prune your plum tree for the first few years after planting to ensure a healthy, balanced shape.
 Your tree should have one central leader and several strong side shoots.
 Straight after planting, remove the lowest laterals and prune the rest back to about 10-15cm in length.
 Carry out this type of formative pruning in early spring.